hereya/hereya-docs/docs/deploy-nodejs-aws.md

 resources for `hereya` to manage deployments in your AWS account.
 This step requires admin access to your AWS account.
 Make sure `AWS CLI` is installed and configured with your AWS account credentials.

-* Run the following command to bootstrap the AWS environment:
+* Run the following command to bootstrap your AWS environment.
+It invokes the [hereya/bootstrap-aws-stack](https://github.com/hereya/bootstrap-aws-stack.git) package, which uses the AWS CDK to set up an S3 bucket and a DynamoDB table for managing [openTofu](https://opentofu.org) package states.
+Both *AWS CDK* and *openTofu* are infrastructure-as-code frameworks used by Hereya packages.

 ```bash
 hereya bootstrap aws
 ```